Certain real surfaces in $\mathbb{C}^2$ with isolated singularities: Introduction and statement of results

-In view of Lemma~\ref{lem-planes}, we obtain that, under the condition $a_2^2=3a_1a_3$ and $a_3\neq 0$, the pre-image of $S$ under the particular proper holomorphic map $\Phi:\cplx^2\to\cplx^2$ is a union of three transverse totally-real planes.
+In view of Result~\ref{lem-planes}, we obtain that, under the condition $a_2^2=3a_1a_3$ and $a_3\neq 0$, the pre-image of $S$ under the particular proper holomorphic map $\Phi:\cplx^2\to\cplx^2$ is a union of three transverse totally-real planes.
 One is tempted to think that there might be different proper holomorphic map on $\cplx^2$ such that the pre-image under that map is also a union of three transverse totally-real planes, possibly different.
 We show that, up to an invertible complex linear map, the proper holomorphic map $\Phi$ is unique (see Lemma~\ref{lem-planesunique}).
-Hence, in view of Lemma~\ref{lem-planes}, for each $a\in\cplx\setminus \{0\}$, the given surface is
+Hence, in view of Result~\ref{lem-planes}, for each $a\in\cplx\setminus \{0\}$, the given surface is

 where $p_a(z,\ba{z})=z^2\ba{z}+az\ba{z}^2+\dfrac{a^2}{3}\ba{z}^3$.
-Just for completeness, a proof of Lemma~\ref{lem-planes} is mentioned in the Appendix.
 The complex number $a$ which appears in the coefficients of the cubic polynomial $p_a$ is not a biholomorphic invariant.
 Our search of a biholomorphic invariant for this family of surfaces leads us to certain normal form due to Haris\cite{GH1}.

 \begin{result}[Harris] Let $M$ is a $\smoo^\infty$-smooth real surface in $\cplx^2$ with an isolated CR-singularity of order $3$ at the origin.
 Then, locally, near the origin, up to biholomorphism of $\cplx^2$, $M$ is of the form